Are Daily Standups Inefficient?

 Where do they go Wrong?

-These daily standups are progressive.
-However, when it takes the wrong direction, it can cause trouble.
-Below are a few signs of the same:
+These daily standups can become wasted opportunities if not structured properly.
+However, when they take the wrong direction, it can cause trouble.
+Below are a few signs of the same: Some common problems teams encounter in daily standups include mismatched schedules, lack of engagement, and discussions that do not address real issues.

 When it is Stretched for Too Long